 - 1. Notify OSA of the administrative error via phone at 518-474-5902 or via email to emscassessinfo@nysed.gov.
 In order to expedite accurate reporting, provide the BEDS code, district and school building name, subject, grade, and NYSSIS IDs. - 2.
 If the testing window is still open, the district should also enter the special circumstance code, "State Use 1 (10001)", in the EP.
-Please reference the directions for entering special circumstance codes. - 3.
-If the testing window has closed, then NYSED will document that a misadministration has occurred. - 4.
-On the L2RPT SIRS-301 Tested/No Tested Confirmation Report verification report, a student for whom an administrative error occurred will not receive a valid score and will appear as "not tested."
+Please refer to the Directions for Entering Special Circumstance Codes.
+If the testing window has closed, then you will need to contact NYSED immediately to document that a misadministration has occurred. - On the L2RPT SIRS-301 Tested/No Tested Confirmation Report verification report, a student for whom an administrative error occurred will not receive a valid score and will appear as "not tested."